 Departmental Writing Fellow

 The DWF is available to assist concentrators and students enrolled in Anthropology courses who would like help with their academic writing, including coursework (response papers, essays, research papers) and grant/internship proposals.
 The DWF also holds periodic writing workshops and works closely with students in the Junior and Senior Tutorials on the conventions of anthropological writing in the formulation of their research projects.
-In 2016-2017, the DWF is Zoe Eddy.
+In 2016-2017, the DWF is Bronwyn Isaacs.

 Peer Concentration Advisors